ben-houghton-zz/azureforpython/README.md

 ```javascript
 	pip install azure-storage-blob
 ```
+The copy the code from this example https://github.com/Azure-Samples/storage-blobs-python-quickstart/blob/master/example.py to your https://notebooks.azure.com notebook.

 If you follow the instructions to create a storage account through the Azure Portal and then run the script using you storage account name and keys you see the script execute.